TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryHelper/Index.rst

 parseOrderBy()
 ==============

-Some parts of the Core framework allow string definitions like `ORDER BY sorting` for instance in `TCA` and `TypoScript`.
+Some parts of the `Core`:pn: framework allow string definitions like `ORDER BY sorting` for instance in `TCA`:pn: and `TypoScript`:pn:.
 The method rips those strings apart and prepares them to be fed to :php:`QueryBuilder->orderBy()`::

    // 'ORDER BY aField ASC,anotherField, aThirdField DESC'